ritechoice23/ritechoice23/README.md

 ### 👋 Hey there!
-I'm Daramola Babatunde Ebenezer, a full-stack web developer and software engineer with over a decade of experience in PHP, Laravel, JavaScript, and React.js.
+I'm Daramola Babatunde Ebenezer, a full-stack web developer and software engineer with over a decade of experience in PHP, Laravel, JavaScript, React.js, and more.

 ## Currently
-- ⚡ Working as a full stack software engineer at [Landmark University](https://lmu.edu.ng/)
+- ⚡ Working as a full-stack software engineer, building stuff
 - ⚡ Teaching people how to code [My YouTube Channel](https://www.youtube.com/@ritechoiceacademy)
-- 🌱 learning GoLang
+- 🌱 learning Golang
-- ❓ Ask me about anything related to PHP, Laravel, JavaScript, ReactJS, NodeJS, MYSQL, PgSQL, and related technologies
+- ❓ Ask me about anything related to PHP, Laravel, JavaScript, TypeScript, ReactJS, NextJS, NodeJS, MySQL, PostgreSQL, and related technologies

 <br/>